Can You Wear One Earbud While Driving?

 2. Mono Bluetooth Headsets

-If you don’t have car Bluetooth, use a single-ear Bluetooth headset:
+If you don’t have a car Bluetooth, use a single-ear Bluetooth headset:

 • Designed for legal one-ear use